adetaylor/webkit-wiki/Using-SPI-on-Apple-platforms.md

 [1]: https://github.com/WebKit/WebKit/blob/main/Source/WebKit/Configurations/AllowedSPI.toml
 [2]: https://github.com/WebKit/WebKit/blob/main/Source/WebCore/Configurations/AllowedSPI.toml

+During the build, `audit-spi` analyzes executables to look for use of symbols or Objective-C selectors that are not known public API.
+When it detects potential SPI, it emits a diagnostic and a suggested allowlist change.
+On internal builds, `audit-spi` provides Apple engineers with additional information about how to document new SPI use in internal systems.
+To continue, update an allowlist and rebuild.

 Allowlists are project-specific and stored in each project's `Configurations` directory.
 WebKitAdditions has its own project-specific allowlists as well.

 ## Allowlist format